 Slattery is passionate about contributing to contemporary infrastructure solutions and is a trusted advisory expert of transport projects for cost and risk.
 We have a strong track record, working with government and investors across the country to cost and deliver many transport and related infrastructure projects.
 We leverage our expertise from more than 30 years of Australian and international experience to offer current market advice, estimation, cost management, deliver timely insights and ensure potential risks are significantly mitigated.
 We are frequently called on to peer review complex projects to help drive successful outcomes that deliver value to the community.

-For more information about Slattery and our Transport and Infrastructure team, please contact National Sector Lead Gillian Cottle at gillian.cottle@slattery.com.au 0427 658 513
+For more information about Slattery and our Transport and Infrastructure team, please contact National Sector Lead Mark Pickerill at mark.pickerill@slattery.com.au